Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 41: 11/2/25: Doing Sliding Window Now
 I have done sliding window before but I am folloing the neet roadmap so now it's sliding window time.
 Just did the buy/sell stock problem and got it first try but that is easy.

+Did maximum length substring problem.
+Was an easy but got stuck.
+Need to work on sliding window problems.